 This statement is made in accordance with Section 54 of the Modern Slavery Act 2015 (“the Act”).
-It sets out the steps that the West Bromwich Building Society is undertaking to ensure there is no slavery or human trafficking in either its own business or the supply chains it uses.
+It sets out the steps that the West Bromwich Building Society and its subsidiary companies are undertaking to ensure there is no slavery or human trafficking in either its own business or the supply chains it uses.

 This statement covers the activities of the West Bromwich Building Society and its subsidiary companies.
-It relates to actions and activities during the financial year 1st April 2016 to 31st March 2017.
+It relates to actions and activities during the financial year 1st April 2017 to 31st March 2018.

 Organisational structure and supply chains

 The West Bromwich Building Society is a mutual financial services organisation offering retail saving and residential mortgage products.
 Other financial products are offered via third parties.
 Additionally, the Society operates closed books of commercial and other loans.

 The Society employs circa 750 staff and operates out of a central office with a network of 37 branches.
 It is proud to be a Voluntary Living Wage employer, paying its employees and ensuring the employees of all suppliers staff who work on site on a permanent basis at least the Voluntary Living Wage.
 The exception to this are those employees on an Apprenticeship scheme where the Society pays in excess of the minimum required amount.

 As a financial services firm the Society is not part of a supply chain, however in delivering its services the Society procures goods and services from suppliers who do operate supply chains, some of which are global.